 Hand shearing: In this method, different types of scissors are used, requiring a long time and a large number of workers, and may cause injury to the animals, as well as irregular shearing wool.

 Automatic shearing: It is made by electric machines, and spread in many countries because of the saving of time and effort, in addition, to get good quality shearing, and do not cause any injuries to sheep when carried out by trained shearers.

 - Sorting: In sorting, wool is divided into four sections of different quality fibers (fleece, broken, bellies, and locks).
 The best quality of wool comes from the shoulders and side of the sheep which are used for clothing.
 The lower quality comes from the bottom legs and used for carpet making.

-- Scouring: Is a process of cleaning the greasy wool because it contains a high level of lanolin, the sheep's dead skin, sweat residue, pesticides and vegetable matter from the animal's environment.
-It is a water bath contains alkaline, soda ash, and soap.
+- Scouring: This is a process of cleaning the greasy wool because it contains a high level of lanolin, the sheep's dead skin, sweat residue, pesticides, and vegetable matter from the animal's environment.
+It is a water bath that contains alkaline, soda ash, and soap.
 The rollers of the cleaning machines press the excess water from the wool, but the wool is not allowed to dry completely.
 After this process, wool is processed with oil to make it easier to manage.